Dr. Jan

 Uddenfeldt, Senior Vice President & Senior

-Advisor to CEO, Ericsson Group
+Advisor to CEO, Ericsson Group Dr.

 Uddenfeldt has been with Ericsson since 1978, in